 Indigenous peoples are caretakers of Mother Earth and realize and respect her gifts of water, air and fire.
 First Nations peoples’ have a special relationship with the earth and all living things in it.
 This relationship is based on a profound spiritual connection to Mother Earth that guided indigenous peoples to practice reverence, humility and reciprocity. (see here for source)

 It left me wondering where a non-indigenous person fits in.
 Presumably not as a “caretaker” since (s)he lacks “a special relationship” and “profound spiritual connection to Mother Earth”.
-This race-based approach has parallels with the stance taken in many of the world’s religions – also built on the notion that this one particular people group of people has a special relationship with the Great Spirit.
+This race-based approach has parallels with the stance taken in many of the world’s religions – also built on the notion that this one select group of people has a special relationship with the Great Spirit.
 In the Tanak (the Jewish “Bible”), for example, this relationship is called a covenant and the ones making it with the Great Spirit are His Chosen People.

 Having established this special relationship, the next step is to claim possession of some sacred text with the very words of that God in it.
 Or, if not a book then for pre-literate societies, at least some sort of special knowledge.
 In the case of the Algonquian-speaking cultures, it is referred to as traditional knowledge supposedly not accessible to “outsiders”.